Leadwerks/Documentation/materials.md

 If you double-click on a material icon in the [project panel](projectpanel.md) the file will be opened in the [material editor](materialeditor.md) where you can modify the material.
 When you are done, just save your changes to update the file.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/editmaterial.gif?raw=true)

+## Downloading Materials

+You can access thousands of free ready-to-use materials with the [downloads manager](downloadsmanager.md).
+There's a good chance we already have the type of material you are looking for, so this should be your first stop when searching for the materials you want to use.

 ## Embedded Model Materials

 Some glTF files used material embedded in the file.
 These can be modified in the [model editor](modeleditor.md).

-## Downloading Materials

-You can access thousands of free ready-to-use materials with the [downloads manager](downloadsmanager.md).
-This should be your first stop when searching for the materials you want to use.

 ## Creating Materials